0x19/neviovesic.com/README.md

 *It's under heavy development.
 When you see that this line is no longer here, it's out of development.*

+Development version is visible here (if my tunnel is up): http://nevio.ngrok.com

 ### How to work with CSS